1. Configure the routers R1, R2 and workstation WS1 as per the table given above.

 15. Click Router > ACL > ACL Editor from left navigation pane.

-16. Click Add button from Additional Tasks screen
+16. Click Add button in Additional Tasks screen

 17. In Add a Rule screen enter “denyping” in Name/Number field.